 The Viñateros Santos wines are inspired by a shared passion for the wines of Zamora, a province located near the Toro DO.
 Drawing from her network built over two decades of living in Spain, Mayu Miller from Viña Franca works with talented winemakers to produce and bottle exclusive blends under the Viñateros Santos label.
 These special wines would normally be sold off to négociants or blended into larger cuvées.
 Even the label is a collaboration: the artwork is done by a friend of Eric at Coeur Wine (NYC), artist Liliana Velsasquez.

 For Viñateros Santos, we chose a handful of wines from the rocky hills of Zamora province, specifically near the frontier with Portugal and crossed by the Douro river.
-Tinta de Toro is the most famous grape variety in Zamora, but as it’s near Portugal, there are many old vineyards that have field blends of indigenous grapes, such as Bastardo, Merenzao, etc. All of the vineyards are looked after with organic farming and following biodynamic principles by the grower, and we are proud to offer these unique wines.
+Tinta de Toro is the most famous grape variety in Zamora, but as it’s near Portugal, there are many old vineyards that have field blends of indigenous grapes, such as Bastardo, Merenzao, and beyond.
+All of the vineyards are looked after with organic farming and follow biodynamic principles.
+We are proud to offer these unique wines.

 Castilla y Leon